Will Vinegar Kill Dust Mites?

 - HEPA Vacuum Cleaner – I chucked out my old vacuum cleaner and bought one that is equipped with a HEPA filter.

-- Natural Dust Mite Spray – There are plants that can kill dust mites naturally.
-I bought a bottle and start spraying like crazy.
+- Natural Dust Mite Spray – There are natural sprays that can kill dust mites.
+I bought one and start spraying like crazy.